zkxs/puzzle-game-design/docs/_drafts/myst.md

 ---

 Some quick and dirty Myst notes.

+## Puzzle Design
+Myst has a couple of puzzles that have an intended solution, but also have a degenerate solution.
+Specifically, the Selenetic maze and the second layer of Channelwood can both be brute forced.
+Because the intended solutions are non-obvious and brute forcing is viable, many people take the obvious, but frustrating route.
+This is poor design.
+If a puzzle is brute-forcible, then it needs to have such a large solution space that it is clearly infeasible to attempt.
+Another puzzle with an extremely obscure solution is the clocktower puzzle.
+It is provable via game theory or modular algebra that 2,2,1 is impossible to achieve with single lever pulls, but players are never going to do math proofs.
+The puzzle appears designed to be intentionally frustrating until you hold your mouse button down in a fit of rage.

+Putting it all together, Myst's simple structure and puzzle design issues make it a mediocre game.
+Its most noteworthy quality is that it's a classic.
+If not for its fame and how it revolutionized the genre it wouldn't be worth mentioning compared to other, much stronger puzzle games.

 ## Clock Tower Puzzle
 - You have exact control over the top and bottom gear
 - The middle gear's position is the sum of the top and bottom offsets